martijndevries/HandwrittenEquationRendering/README.md

  <img src="./figures/model_performance.png" height="450px"/>

- For all equations, we make a perfect prediction around $15.7\%$ of the time, and put at least half of the symbols in the right spot of the time $65.9\%.
+ For all equations, we make a perfect prediction around $15.7\%$ of the time, and put at least half of the symbols in the right spot $65.9\% of the time.

 ## Overall Conclusions